john-kurkowski/john-kurkowski.github.io/_drafts/good-ideas-from-mobile-design-that-are-good-everywhere.md

 This attitude incorrectly assumes desktop and mobile are completely separate efforts.
 I don’t think mobile always needs to be.
 Because **a)** users will put up with more than you think, and **b)** good ideas that come out of mobile design are good for desktop too.

+Those earlier tips about finger sizes and plugins on mobile?
+Those are good tips to keep in mind everywhere.
 Kill 2 birds with 1 stone.

 *"But there's so much different about mobile!
 Mobile First, Responsive Design, Goldilocks.
 Most of my users are on desktop anyway.
 How do I pick?"*